nsachin08/webT/README.md

 # webT
 URL : https://nsachin08.github.io/webT/

-It is a web-based linux Terminal where you can learn basic commands .
+It is a Linux Terminal-based Web Application where you can learn basic Linux commands .
 <br>

 <hr>